lanwen/lanwen.github.io/content/posts/2020-07-28_junit5-extensions-to-pump-your-parameterization.md

 void shouldRouteTo(TestRouteDetails route)
 ```

-we have power to apply some pre-processing in the methods, what could help us to handle different virtual hosts for example,
+we have power to apply some pre-processing in the methods.
+It could help us, for example, to handle different virtual hosts
 passed as additional argument.

-Just to go for a loop, stream or specific algorithm and add a
+Just go for a loop, stream or specific algorithm and add a
-parameter to the objects used for test data definitions.
+parameter to objects used for test data definitions.

 Should work fine, however, still could be improved.

 ### Default method tests in an interface